Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 Neighborhood: Higashiyama

-Best For: Cherry blossoms framing historic wooden architecture
+Best for: Cherry blossoms framing historic wooden architecture

-Why Go: The temple's wooden stage overlooks a valley filled with blooming cherry trees, creating one of Kyoto's most recognizable spring scenes.
+Why go: The temple's wooden stage overlooks a valley filled with blooming cherry trees, creating one of Kyoto's most recognizable spring scenes.

 - Cherry blossom trees climbing the hillside below the main hall's wooden platform